 3. Fake Articles or Stories

-Trust is the most important aspect to any business and blogging or freelancing is no different.
+Trust is the most important aspect of any business and blogging or freelancing is no different.
 Fake stories or fake articles doesn’t build the trust a reader needs when he is reading your blog.

-4. Social Media Type Updates
+4. Social Media Style Updates

-Blogging has come up a great deal in the past decade or so.
+Blogging has come up with a great deal in the past decade or so.
 It isn’t about increasing the post count in the WordPress dashboard.
 Social media type updates don’t provide detail and aren’t of too much help either.

-It is better to keep such updates on the social media platforms only and have the blog for something more useful and helpful for the readers.
+It is better to keep such updates on social media platforms only and have the blog for something more useful and helpful for the readers.